meker12/commerce-channels.en/help/channel-manager/guide-overview.md

 [!DNL Channel Manager] has two areas for administrators:

-* **The Admin**– Use this area to access the configuration UI, product catalog, and Order Management.
+* **The Admin**– Use this area to access the configuration options, product catalog, and Order Management.
 * **The command-line interface**– Use this tool to execute installation and backend configuration tasks.

 This guide covers: